Javascript is not enabled.

 These aren’t the only types of artificial intelligence but can give you a glimpse of what’s out there.

 Generative AI.
-A computer program that can create original content based on patterns of data it has accumulated rather than giving an answer from something it already knows.
+A computer program that creates original content based on patterns of data it has accumulated rather than giving answers from something it already knows.

 Although developments in artificial intelligence have been taking place since the mid-1950s, it took decades before the technology captured the public’s fascination with twin triumphs.
 In October 2011, a month after IBM’s Watson supercomputer defeated beloved Jeopardy! champion Ken Jennings, Apple added its Siri digital assistant to iPhones.

-1. ChatGPT now knows current events, responds to voice
+1. ChatGPT now knows some current events, responds to voice

 ChatGPT rolled out Nov.
 30, 2022, as mostly text-based, meaning you had to type a prompt into a computer and wait, usually not long, for a result.